jasand-pereza/creative-market-project/README.md

 ### Project Summary.
 This document outlines the scope for this project.
 It will breakdown highlevel tasks by including a description for each item.
 An email sign up form will be developed to allow new customers of the Creative Market site to register and obtain trial access.
-User who have already registered will not be able to sign up again and instead be redirected to another view.
+Users who have already registered will not be able to sign up again and instead be redirected to another view.

 ### Project Requirements
  - PHP 7+